 This content has been automatically translated from Ukrainian.

-MergeSort is an efficient sorting algorithm that uses the divide-and-conquer principle.
-It is based on the idea of breaking the input array into smaller parts, sorting each part separately, and then combining them into a sorted array.
+MergeSort is an efficient sorting algorithm that uses the "divide and conquer" principle.
+It is based on the idea of splitting the input array into smaller parts, sorting each part separately, and then merging them into a sorted array.

-The basic idea behind MergeSort is to split the original array in half until the basic case is reached where only one or no element remains in the array.
-Then the merge process begins with combining two sorted parts to create a new sorted array.
-This process is repeated by recursively until all parts are completely merged into one sorted array.
+The main idea of MergeSort is to split the original array in half until the base case is reached, where there is only one or no element left in the array.
+Then the merging process begins by combining two sorted parts to create a new sorted array.
+This process is repeated recursively until all parts are fully merged into one sorted array.

-One of the main advantages of MergeSort is that it always works with time complexity O(n log n), where n is the number of elements in the original array.
-This makes it efficient for sorting large data sets.
+One of the main advantages of MergeSort is that it always operates with a time complexity of O(n log n), where n is the number of elements in the input array.
+This makes it efficient for sorting large arrays of data.

 When and by whom was MergeSort created?

 MergeSort was developed by John von Neumann in 1945.
-However, its publication took place later, in 1948, when his colleague Hermann Goldstine described von Neumann's work during a report at a meeting of the Mathematical Society of America.
+However, its publication occurred later, in 1948, when his colleague Hermann Goldstine described von Neumann's work during a presentation at a meeting of the American Mathematical Society.
 Thus, the MergeSort algorithm began to gain popularity and became an important part of modern algorithmic knowledge and computer science.

-Von Neumann is an outstanding mathematician, physicist, computer scientist and electrical engineer.
-He made a significant contribution to the development of the theory of calculations, computer architecture and numerical methods.
+Von Neumann was a prominent mathematician, physicist, computer scientist, and electrical engineer.
+He made significant contributions to the development of computation theory, computer architecture, and numerical methods.
 MergeSort is one of the sorting algorithms he developed and has become the basis for numerous variants and optimizations that are still used today.

 function mergeSort(arr) {